 Sony MDR-1000X – overall sound is most laid-back, widest sound stage, refined.
 Excellent for faithful enjoyment of music with a relaxed vocals and treble.
 Classical and instrumental sounds best.

 Sennheiser PXC 550 – overall sound is bright detailed treble and musical bass.
 Slightly wide sound staging, less forward than Bose.
 Best treble delivery among all.

 FIIL Diva – neutral treble, slightly boosted bass.
 Warmest among the review units, but because it’s treble is veiled, but because it is not hyped.

 Winner: each one has its unique audio tuning.
 If you like audiophile treble quality, it’s Sennheiser.
-If you prefer exciting highs and lows, it’s Plantronics.
+If you prefer exciting highs and lows, it’s Plantronics or Beoplay.
 If you prefer warmer highs, it’s FIIL.
 Sony is laid back and refined.
 If you want in-your-face music, it’s Bose.
 Me?
 I enjoy listening to FIIL.

 Bose maintains its QuietComfort signature design style as well as the ANC prowess.
 Fuss-free feature set makes it very focused in meeting the needs of frequent flyers and public transport commuters.

 Plantronics is in the business of winning consumer audio market.
 Their sound is tuned to give the wow factor, presented with the same feature set and an irresistible price point.